AutoVision-cloud/AutoVision-cloud/README.md

 ### Hi there 👋
-- 🌱 I'm Prarthana Bhattacharyya, currently a Ph.D.
+- :rocket: I'm Prarthana Bhattacharyya, currently a Ph.D.
 Candidate at University of Waterloo.
 - 🔭 I'm broadly interested in deep learning and its applications to the field of computer vision.
-- I focus on the following areas, particularly in the context of autonomous robots:
+- :dart: I focus on the following areas, particularly in the context of autonomous robots:
   - 3D geometric understanding and perception
   - temporal motion forecasting
   - self-supervised representation learning